ryuslash/BootstrapStencils/README.md

     - Headings 1 through 6 are available.
 These are just the heading element from the "Basic Web Elements" stencil with different defaults.

+- Hyperlink
+    - This is just the Hyperlink element from the "Basic Web Elements" stencil with different defaults.